hadojae/redonion/README.rst

 **Installation Steps:**

 1. Setup and partition server.
-Many of the guidelines from the Moloch documentation hold true here.
 Recommend fresh updated version of RHEL/Centos 6.6
 2. git clone https://github.com/hadojae/redonion
 3. Modify the global variables at the top of redonion_bootstrap.sh to fit your deployment
 4. Run './redonion_bootstrap.sh -ro' as root